 Check whether your payment terminal can accept contactless payments, which most do.
 Wearables payments can be made at any Bancontact or Maestro terminal displaying the contactless logo.

-A few more tips
+4. A few tips to end on

 - Keep your counter and worktop as clear as possible to make it easier to clean